Sheltering in Place

 - Turn off air conditioners, air exchangers, fans, and furnaces.
 Close vents and fireplace dampers.

 - Move to an inner room, preferably at or above ground level and without windows.
 (If the incident involves radiation, authorities may tell you to take shelter in a basement.)
 If you have an emergency supplies kit, take it with you.
-At the very least, make sure that you have a battery-powered radio and plenty of drinking water.
+At the very least, make sure that you have a battery-powered radio and flashlight and plenty of drinking water.
+You can also use a radio or flashlight that is powered by a hand crank and so does not need batteries.

 - If local authorities advise you to do so, use duct tape to secure plastic sheeting around door and window frames.